 Which Opiates Are Most Addictive?

-The United States is undoubtedly facing a serious and very deadly epidemic in the form of opioid addictions.
-Opioids, also commonly referred to as opiates, are a type of drugs that can be prescription or illicit.
+The United States is facing a serious and very deadly epidemic in the form of opioid addictions.
+Opioids, which include opiates, are prescription or illicit drugs.

-Opiates include heroin as well as prescription narcotic painkillers like morphine.
+Opiates include heroin and morphine.
 These drugs work by impacting the reward center of the brain, which is how your body naturally controls pleasure and associated feelings.
-When you take opiates, the result is that it replicates your body’s natural feel-good mechanisms, but amplifies them.
-In very high doses opioids tend to slow some of the central functions of the body, including slowing down the respiratory system.
+When you take opiates, the result is that it replicates your body’s natural, feel-good mechanisms and amplifies them.
+In very high doses, opioids tend to slow some of the central functions of the body, like the respiratory system.

-This is what happens when someone overdoses on opiates—their brain starts to shut off the necessary functions of the body, and in severe cases, the person goes into a coma and in unfortunately too many cases, dies.
+Slowed breathing happens when someone overdoses on opiates: their brain shuts off the necessary functions of the body and, in severe cases, the person goes into a coma or dies.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.